Know your avatar

 Think about TV shows, radio shows, or even musicians who have a solid fan base.
 It’s all because they’re relatable to their audience.
 People can connect with the things they say and the way they do things on a personal level.

-The first step to knowing your avatar is answering the question “Who is the person or that you’ve most enjoyed working with or you’d most like to work with – They are your avatar”
+The first step to knowing your avatar is answering the question “Who is the person or that you’ve most enjoyed working with or you’d most like to work with?”

 If someone calls you by name, you’re much more likely to pay attention to them.
 That’s why the #ShareaCoke campaign worked so well.

-Having a specific individual avatar starts with providing a name.
+Having a specific customer persona starts with providing a name.
 You’ll even want a photo or cartoon likeness to go along with the avatar so you can picture them.
 You’ll need to be able to ask yourself:

 What would Dan the Designer want to hear in this message?